ray-project/ray/doc/source/handling-dependencies.rst

     This feature requires a full installation of Ray using ``pip install "ray[default]>=1.4"``, and is currently only supported on macOS and Linux.

-A **runtime environment** describes the dependencies your Ray application needs to run, including files, packages, environment variables, and more.
-It is specified by a Python ``dict``.
+A **runtime environment** describes the dependencies your Ray application needs to run, including :ref:`files, packages, environment variables, and more <runtime-environments-api-ref>`.

-By using runtime environments to specify all your dependencies, you can seamlessly move from running your Ray application on your local machine to running it on a remote cluster, without any code changes or manual setup.
+Runtime environment enable the transition of running of your Ray application on your local machine to a remote cluster, without any code changes or manual setup.

-Here are a few examples of runtime environments (for full details, see the :ref:`API Reference<runtime-environments-api-ref>` below):

 ..
   TODO(architkulkarni): run working_dir doc example in CI